 - Lupus erythematosus

-5. Exchange:- Associated with kidney failure
+5. Exchange: – Associated with renal failure

-6. neoplastic: - Squamous cell keratinizing cancer
+6. Neoplastic: — Squamous cell keratinizing carcinoma

 White spots with lichen planus